 Are you looking for the perfect picnic areas in Asheville, NC?
-As locals, these are our favorite places to lay down a blanket and munch in and around Asheville and Western North Carolina.
+As locals, these are our favorite picnic spots around Asheville and Western North Carolina.

 Imagine grazing with the cows on top of a mountain with 360-degree views or eating grapes while watching the birds.

 What about sitting on a rock with your sweetie at a cascading waterfall while having lunch at one of the filming locations for The Last Of The Mohicans?

 Or, picture having a picnic at a winery or America’s largest home.

 There is nothing that I love more than going on a gorgeous walk or hike around the Blue Ridge Mountains and stopping to picnic in Asheville.
 Asheville is full of picnic areas.

 Below, encounter endless hiking trails, parks, gardens, and waterfalls perfect for picnicking with family, friends, or loved ones.